Professor Ashwin KumarProfessor of Social Policy

 Ashwin works on analysis and modelling of incomes, poverty, the labour market and welfare reform.

-He is also a member of the Office for National Statistics Advisory Panel on Consumer Prices (Stakeholder), and a member of the Audit Committee of the homelessness charity St Mungo’s.
+He is also a member of the UK Statistics Authority Advisory Panel on Consumer Prices (Stakeholder), and a member of the Audit Committee of the homelessness charity St Mungo’s.

-He teaches on the Analysing Social Problems module of the undergraduate degree in Sociology.
+He teaches on the Analysing Social Problems module of the undergraduate degree in Sociology, and on the Master of Public Administration course.

 Ashwin has worked as a social policy economist for over 20 years.
 Before joining MMU, Ashwin was the Chief Economist of the Joseph Rowntree Foundation.